Organisational Regulations of Physics Brawl Online

 ARTICLE 8: SAFETY AND HEALTH PROTECTION

-1. Central Committee or MFF UK do not take the responsibility for safety and health of participants during the competition.
+1. Central Committee or CUNI MFF do not take the responsibility for safety and health of participants during the competition.

 PART THREE